toasty-dev/Peeware-SYNAPSEZUI/README.md

 - **Enhanced Stability:** Peeware improves the stability of Synapse Z, ensuring a seamless and reliable scripting experience.
 - **User-Friendly Interface:** Enjoy a visually appealing and customizable UI that simplifies your workflow.
 - **Advanced Code Editor:** Experience a powerful editor with LSP support, making coding more efficient and enjoyable.
-- **Unique Name:** Let's be honest, "Peeware" is a name that's hard to forget!

 ## Features